Projektoversigt

 Search for and move turtle nests to a protected area

 Coastal erosion is a big problem affecting turtles in Mexico.
 However, poachers have proven to be an even bigger problem.
 Once a turtle has laid eggs, poachers dig up the eggs to sell at local markets.
-To protect the nests, we do beach patrols everyday.
+To protect the nests, the local community and volunteers do beach patrols everyday.
 When we find a nest, we move it to a safe location at the ecological centre we work with.
 This is a protected area, and the eggs will incubate in peace here.
 Once the eggs hatch, we release hatchlings into the ocean.

 Community beach clean-ups